-But did you subsequently sign a more general document that may have revoked that document?
+You may have signed a Power of Attorney (POA) document for specific accounts, but did you subsequently sign a more general document that may have revoked that document?
 Did you get divorced or married since you signed it?
 Do you remember who it named?
 Did you name an alternate in case the first named person cannot act?
 Has the person you named moved to the US, or are they a US citizen or dual citizen?

 A POA contained on a financial institution’s forms generally deals only with specific assets held at the particular institution and does not grant broad authority to deal with your financial assets held elsewhere.
 Reviewing these documents and coordinating them with an Enduring Power of Attorney for Property (also known as a Continuing Power of Attorney or Mandate depending on your province) will ensure that the individual you want to have the authority to manage your Edward Jones accounts, as well as all of your other financial affairs, has the legally-recognized right to do so.